 I have done research at the Student Life Archives and have written several histories of University of Illinois fraternity chapters for the Society for the Preservation of Greek Housing.

 I love to speak about these topics, too.
 As a Syracuse alumna, I recently shared the history of the campus with the St. Louis Gamma Phi Beta alumnae in a talk entitled, “Syracuse, Sororities and a Pink Carnation.”
-I will be speaking at a session at the Illinois State Chapter of P.E.O.
-Convention in June.
+In June 2013, I presented a session on the history of the Illinois State Chapter of P.E.O. at the Illinois State Convention in June.
+As promised, that talk is available on the header of this page.

 I hope you’ll follow my blog.
 There’s a button to subscribe to updates.
-We fraternity history nerds need to stick together.
+We who enjoy fraternity and sorority history need to stick together.
+I put together a Pinterest board about fraternity and sorority history.
+It is at http://www.pinterest.com/glohistory/.

-If you would like to contact me, you can use the comment section of the newest posts.
+If you would like to contact me, you can use the comment section of the newest posts or email me at franbecque (at symbol) hotmail.com .
 I had to turn off comments on any post older than two weeks due to the high amount of spam that was sent to those posts.
 Please know that I need to approve comments before they appear, so a random comment to me will not appear until I approve it.
 If you do not want your comment to appear, please let me know.

 P.S.
 The blog post are copyrighted.
-All rights reserved, etc., etc.
+All Rights Reserved.